-Clean Energy and Technology Special Mandate ("Clean-Tech"): The Clean Energy and Technology Special Mandate is a diversified portfolio of Venture Capital and Buyout investments across the clean technology and Commented [RR18]: This change clarifies that the Proactive Portfolio managers may engage in similarly structured strategies.
-These changes reflect the changing nature of the industry and this sector.
+• Clean Energy and Technology Special Mandate ("Clean-Tech"): The Clean Energy and Technology Special Mandate is a diversified portfolio of Venture Capital and Buyout investments across the clean technology and clean energy universe.
+The program is global in scope and includes both Limited Partnership investments and Co-investments.